Baseball’s 10 Worst Performances by a Reigning Cy Young Award Winner

 The taxation on his pitching arm from all the curves would be immense.
 He finished weak in 1980 with a 4.40 ERA over his last seven starts.
 He started 1981 in much worse shape, his arm dying from the stress of throwing the curve.
 By late in the year—even after a three-month layoff—Stone had almost nothing left, and he knew it.
 Rather than return to a life of baseball mediocrity, he quit.

-Of course, Stone would get a second wind in the game not from the mound but inside the booth, pairing up as the straight man to Harry Caray’s vibrant play-by-play for the Cubs from 1993-2008.
-He continues to work as an on-air analyst with the White Sox opposite the equally colorful Ken Harrelson.
+Of course, Stone would get a second wind in the game not from the mound but inside the booth, playing the straight-man analyst opposite colorful play-by-play guys in the Cubs’ Harry Caray and the White Sox’ Ken Harrelson.

 Vern Law, 1961